vicinity/developer-documentation/README.md

 #### React.js
 We recommend using [create-react-app](https://github.com/facebook/create-react-app) and [react-script-ts](https://www.npmjs.com/package/react-scripts-ts)

+#### Jest + Enzyme
+We recommend using jest for all unit testing and enzyme for UI testing.
+We prefer to have snapshots of UI tests where applicable.
+You should be adding meaningful tests to the project.

+#### Nightwatch or Cypress or similar
+We recommend you add meaningful smoke tests for critical application path.

 #### TypeStyle or CssModules (PostCSS, CssNext)
 We are big fan of local css :)